xunzhou/terraform-oci-oke/docs/instructions.md

 ```

 ### Addons

-- [helm][helm] can also now be installed on the bastion instances by setting the install_helm=true in terraform.tfvars
+- [helm][helm] can also be installed on the bastion instances by setting the `install_helm=true` in terraform.tfvars

 - [Prometheus Operator][prometheus operator] can now also be installed into the cluster for cluster monitoring.
-Set install_prometheus=true in your terraform.tfvars.
-It requires tiller_enabled to be set to true.
+Set `install_prometheus=true` in your terraform.tfvars.
+It also requires setting `tiller_enabled=true`.

+### Prometheus

+1. Ensure you have installed the helm client on the same host where you will be running terraform.

+2. Create the cluster first by setting `tiller_enabled=true` and `install_prometheus='false'` and running `terraform apply`.

+3. Once, the cluster is created, set `install_prometheus="true"` and run `terraform apply` again to install the Prometheus Operator.

 ## Accessing Dashboards

 ### Default Kubernetes Dashboard

-1. Ensure you've enabled the Kubernetes Dashboard has been deployed by setting dashboard_enabled = 'true' in your terraform.tfvars file.
+1. Ensure you have enabled the Kubernetes Dashboard has been deployed by setting `dashboard_enabled="true"` in your terraform.tfvars file.
 See the [Terraform Configuration Parameters for OKE][terraform options].

 2. Access the dashboard service: